I have this feeling that deep down inside, we are afraid of finding our own truth.

 “What if this icky, low energy vibe that I’m feeling right now is an indication of this individual’s character?”

 “Why does the thought of taking on this new role leave me with more questions than good feelings?”

 “Why can’t I shake this feeling that he/she is not telling me the whole truth or is hiding something?”

 “Why don’t I feel good/calm/myself in the presence of this person?”

-If we take a deep breath, quiet our minds and allow our souls to speak, we will find that our souls already knows the truth—and the truth is, you might not like what your soul has to say!
+If we take a deep breath, quiet our minds and allow our soul to speak, we will find that our soul already knows the truth—and the truth is, you might not like what your soul has to say!

 But.
 As truth-seekers and mindful, authentic beings, we must embrace the courage to listen to our inner conscience.

 Whether we call it intuition, whispers from the Universe, or the Holy Spirit, it has a message for us.

 The trick is to be strong enough to just listen.

 To quote a daring #TruthBomb from Danielle LaPorte: “Your feelings are the sign you’ve been looking for.”